meetoseh/backend/docs/db/user_klaviyo_profiles.md

   IANA time zone database (e.g., `America/Los_Angeles`)
 - `environment (text not null)`: set in the custom property `environment`, either `dev` or `production`
+- `course_links_by_slug (text not null)`: a json object where the keys are course slugs and the values are links.
+This describes the corresponding course links attributes in klaviyo.
 - `created_at (real not null)`: When this record was created, in seconds since the epoch
 - `updated_at (real not null)`: The last time we updated this record, in seconds since the epoch